Skip to main content

 Contact your insurance

 Contact your insurance by calling the number on the back of your insurance card.
-You need to determine if your health insurance covers ED treatment for an implant.
+You need to determine if your health insurance covers penile implants for the treatment of ED.
 Specifically, ask if you have insurance coverage for a penile prosthesis or penile implant.

-Work with an ED specialist for treatment.
-If you have been referred to this urologist from your previous doctor, make sure the new office has your ED treatment records.
+Work with an ED physician for treatment.
+If you have been referred to an ED physician by another, make sure the ED physician has access to your ED treatment records.

-Our Patient Procedure Access team has helped to remove employer exclusions related to erectile dysfunction in employer sponsored plans, helping over 870,000 working men gain access to medically necessary ED treatment.1
+Our Urology Procedure Access Program has helped remove employer exclusions related to erectile dysfunction with some employer-sponsored plans—helping working men gain access to medically necessary ED treatment.

 Herschel didn’t know that his insurance would cover the penile implant